What is STEM?

 Iowa's STEM Initiative

 Created in July 2011 by Executive Order 74 (and updated in July 2013), the Governor’s STEM Advisory Council is a partnership of business, policy and education leaders from across the state convening to bolster STEM education and innovation and better position Iowa's young people and the state's economy for the future.
-The council is co-chaired by Lieutenant Governor Kim Reynolds and Vermeer Corporation President and CEO Mary Andringa.
+The council is co-chaired by Lieutenant Governor Kim Reynolds and Kemin Industries President Dr. Chris Nelson.
 The executive director of the Governor's STEM Advisory Council is Dr. Jeff Weld.
 The office is headquartered at the University of Northern Iowa.

 Through a competitive application process, Southwestern Community College was designated as the "hub" of the Southwest Regional STEM Network in 2013, and renewed for three years starting in July 1, 2015.
 Each region is charged with promoting and implementing quality STEM programming throughout the state.
 View map of regional hubs.